vocdoni/aragon-osx-plugin/README.md

 When a proposal is created, the plugin will create a proposal in the Vocdoni blockchain and will store required proposal information on-chain.
 First the proposal needs to be created on the Vocdoni blockchain so the plugin can get the proposal ID.

-Depending on the configuration, the proposal can be created by any member of the DAO or only by the executive committee members.
+Depending on the configuration, the proposal can be created by any member of the DAO or only by the execution multisig members.

 For creating a proposal the following function is used: